A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

 \subsection{Constraints on the high-redshift population}

 Next, we attempt to use our sample to constrain the fraction of 870~$\mu$m-selected DSFGs at high redshift ($z>4$--5).
-While it is known that a small subset of DSFGs populate the asymmetric high-redshift tail of the redshift distribution, the current constraints on the true prevalence and typical properties of dusty sources at $z>4$ are still uncertain (\citealp[e.g.,][]{gruppioni20, zavala21, algera23, sun25}; A.~Barger et al. 2026, in preparation).
+While it is known that a small subset of DSFGs populate the asymmetric high-redshift tail of the redshift distribution, the current constraints on the true prevalence and typical properties of dusty sources at $z>4$ are still uncertain (\citealp[e.g.,][]{gruppioni20, zavala21, algera23, sun25, barger26}).
 Furthermore, the observed fraction is dependent on the survey depth, selection wavelength, flux completeness, and quality of available photometric redshifts.

 We have only two spectroscopically confirmed $z\gtrsim4$ sources (one is tentative) and no confirmed $z>5$ sources in our sample.
 While several of the photo-z posterior distributions include $z>5$ solutions, no source has a best-fit photo-z at $z>5$.
-Based on the best available redshifts alone, we find a $z>4$ fraction of 4 out of 75 (5.3$^{+4.2}_{-2.6}$\%; errors are 1$\sigma$ Poisson errors; \citealt{gehrels86}) and a $z>5$ fraction of 0 out of 75 ($0^{+2.4}_{-0.0}$\%).
+Based on the best available redshifts alone, we find a $z>4$ fraction of 2 out of 75 (2.7$^{+3.5}_{-1.7}$\%; errors are 1$\sigma$ Poisson errors; \citealt{gehrels86}) and a $z>5$ fraction of 0 out of 75 ($0^{+2.4}_{-0.0}$\%).

-As a further test, we can use the log-normal fit to the redshift distribution of our flux-complete subset to make an estimate of the high-redshift fraction, simply by sampling the posterior and integrating the probability above each redshift threshold.
-This implies that 6.6\% of DSFGs lie at $z>4$ and 0.8\% lie at $z>5$, with 1$\sigma$ upper limits of 9.8\% at $z>4$ and 1.8\% at $z>5$.
+As a further test, we can use the log-normal fit to the redshift distribution of our $\falma\geq2.25$ subset to make an estimate of the high-redshift fraction, simply by sampling the posterior and integrating the probability above each redshift threshold.
+This implies that 6.0\% of DSFGs lie at $z>4$ and 0.9\% lie at $z>5$, with 1$\sigma$ upper limits of 6.3\% at $z>4$ and 1.0\% at $z>5$.
 These upper limits fully account for the sampling of the log-normal and the full uncertainties on the fit parameters.